 Despite being still a reality, Luskin concluded in 2017 that poaching was not anymore the dominant threat to tigers but loss and fragmentation of habitat.
 His main argument was that tiger density was actually increasing within protected areas.

-How much Sumatran tigers remain in the wild ?
+How many Sumatran tigers are left in the wild ?

 The complex task of estimating